MartaCasdelg/SQL-HackerRank-Solutions/README.md

 In this repository you will find my answers to the SQL challenges proposed in HackerRank, from basic to advanced level.

 Listed below are the questions available in this repository.
-Each link leads to the document containing both, the question statement and the answer.
+Each link leads to the document containing both, the question statement and the answer, written in MS SQL Server.

 #### **Basic level**